JacobChikwanda/software-design/Week-02/assignment/Question.md

 # Assignment 2: Diagnosing and Improving a Student Management System

 ## Overview
 In this assignment, you are tasked with analyzing and improving a simple Student Management System written in Python.
 The current system has several issues that violate key software design principles.
 Your job is to identify these issues, explain how they break the principles covered in Unit 2, and then refactor the code to align with best practices.
+Additionally, you'll be expected to enhance the user interaction by implementing a simple menu system that allows users to choose options like viewing student records, updating information, and more.

 ### Unit 2: Software Design Principles
 - SOLID principles